06

 Third Party Apps

 There are many apps for this purpose for OS X, some of which you’ll find on the app store, some of which you’ll only find online.
-Some of which are free, some of which you’ll have to pay for, but here’s a short run down of my favourites.
+Some of which are free, some of which you’ll have to pay for, but here’s a short rundown of my favorites.

 Little Snapper